HaliteChallenge/Halite-II/admin/INSTALL.md

 1. In `admin/config.sh`, set up the project ID, region, and service account created earlier.
     1. Make sure `IMAGE` is set to the image family created earlier.
 The instances will boot with the latest image in this family.
+1. Run `admin/setup_firewall_rules.sh` from your local machine.
+This will create the necessary firewall rules for the coordinator and worker.
 1. Run `admin/setup_coordinator.sh` from your local machine.
-This will create an instance template, an instance group `coordinator-instances`, and a set of firewall rules.
+This will create an instance template and an instance group `coordinator-instances`.

 ### External Load Balancing